olysonek/espeak-ng/README.md

     to enable audio output;
 3.  the [sonic](https://github.com/espeak-ng/sonic) development library to
     enable sonic audio speed up support;
-4.  the `ronn` man-page markdown processor to build the man pages.

 To build the documentation, you need: